antfu-collective/importx/README.md

 ### `auto`

-Automatically choose the best loader based on the environment.
+Automatically choose the best loader based on the environment (if the below graph doesn't render, [click here to view it on GitHub](https://github.com/antfu-collective/importx#auto)).

 ```mermaid
 graph TD